sidak131singh/Product-Browser/README.md

 3. Build command: `npm install`.
 Start command: `npm start`.
 4. Add env var `DATABASE_URL` pointing at your Neon connection string.

-## What I'd improve with more time

-- **Total counts**: I deliberately did not return a total result count (`SELECT count(*) ...
-WHERE category = ...`) alongside paginated results, because an accurate `COUNT(*)` over a filtered set is itself a full index scan and would undermine the "fast" requirement, and the count is also constantly changing while it's being computed — so it's its own version of the same consistency problem.
-If a total/approximate count were required I'd maintain it incrementally (e.g. a per-category counter updated in the same transaction as inserts) rather than computing it per request.
-- **Cursor validation**: currently a malformed cursor returns 400; I'd add a signature (HMAC) on the cursor so a client can't construct an arbitrary one, though for this use case (read-only browsing) the impact of a forged cursor is minimal.
-- **Connection pooling tuning** and read replicas if this needed to scale well past 200k rows / high concurrent read load.
-- **Price/category-range filters** would need additional composite indexes matched to the actual filter combinations used.

-## How I used AI

-I used AI to scaffold boilerplate (Express routes, the static UI, the seed script's SQL templating) faster than typing it by hand, and to sanity- check the `EXPLAIN ANALYZE` output.
-The pagination *strategy* — keyset vs.
-OFFSET, why `updated_at` can't be the sort key, the tiebreaker reasoning, and the index design — is the part of this task that actually required understanding, and I made sure I could explain and verify each piece (the EXPLAIN ANALYZE comparison and the concurrent-insert test in the AI chat were run against a real local Postgres instance to confirm the behavior, not taken on faith).